Table of Contents

 Once you save the payment, it will appear below the invoice total and you will see the payment amount removed from the invoice total.
 When your invoice is paid in full the invoice balance will be $0.00.

-This option changes the invoice status to paid, but doesn't actually record a payment on this invoice.
-That means invoices marked as paid in this way will still have outstanding balances.
-You might use the Mark as Paid option from the invoice if you are recording payments entirely outside of Jobber, but want to track awaiting payments in Jobber.
+This option changes the invoice status to 'Paid' but doesn't actually record a payment on this invoice.
+That means the invoice will say it's paid but will still have an outstanding balance.
+You might use this option if you were recording payments entirely outside of Jobber, but want to track awaiting payments in Jobber.

 Selecting With a Payment will take you through the same payment recording flow as clicking Collect Payment.
 If you chose this option, you will be prompted to enter the payment details and the invoice balance will be updated accordingly.

 If you select Bad Debt, the invoice status is changed to show 'Bad Debt', this deems it as uncollectible and removes the invoice from Awaiting Payment and Past Due lists.
 If an invoice has been partially paid, marking it as Bad Debt will only affect the remaining balance owed.